Apollume-Labs/CoreVision/docs/SPEC.md

-# CoreFlow — Product Spec (v1)
+# CoreVision — Product Spec (v1)

 ## 1. Overview

-CoreFlow is an open-source platform built by **Apollume Labs** that runs real-time computer vision on multiple camera streams.
-Users register cameras and “drop in” models (served by Triton), then CoreFlow launches DeepStream pipelines that decode, batch, infer, track, and output both annotated streams and detection events.
+CoreVision is an open-source platform built by **Apollume Labs** that runs real-time computer vision on multiple camera streams.
+Users register cameras and “drop in” models (served by Triton), then CoreVision launches DeepStream pipelines that decode, batch, infer, track, and output both annotated streams and detection events.

-CoreFlow uses:
+CoreVision uses:

 * **NVIDIA DeepStream** for video ingest + GPU decode + batching + tracking + OSD
 * **NVIDIA Triton Inference Server** for model serving